Categoricity and multidimensional diagrams: Finite combinatorics of multidimensional independence

+We can carry the induction the induction hypothesis and for $k = \vert I \vert$ we fulfill \ the promise above.]

 Write $\m_0' = \seq{N_u : u \in I_2}$.
-For $u \in I$, let $M_u' := M_u$ if $u \notin I_2$ and $M_u' = N_u$ otherwise.
-Let $\m' := \seq{M_u' : u \in I}$.
+For $u \in I$, let $M_u' \coloneqq N_u$ if $u \notin I_0$ and $M_u' \coloneqq N_{u}$ otherwise.
+Let $\m' \coloneqq \seq{M_u' : u \in I}$.
 By monotonicity 5, $\m'$ is $\is$-independent.
 Moreover, $k(\m') < k (\m)$ because $u$ is proper in $\m'$.
 By the induction hypothesis, $\m'$ must be an extension base.
-Let $\m''$ be an independent $J$-system such that $v$ is proper in $\m''$ and there is $f: \m' \cong \m'' \rest I$.
-Let $\m'''$ be the unique $J$-system so that $\m''' \rest \{v\} = \m'' \rest \{v\}$ and $f \rest \m \cong \m''' \rest I$.
+Let $\m''$ be an independent $J$-system such that $v$ is proper in $\m''$ and there is $f: \m' \cong \m'' \, {\rest} \, I$.
+Let $\m'''$ be the unique $J$-system so that $\m''' \, {\rest} \, \{v\} = \m'' \, {\rest} \, \{v\}$ and $f \, {\rest} \, \m \cong \m''' \, {\rest} \, I$.
 By monotonicity 5, $\m'''$ is independent, and hence witnesses that $\m$ is an extension base. \end{proof}

-This implies a way to obtain extension from existence, provided that the skeleton satisfies strong uniqueness (in case $\K_{\is^\ast}$ consists of brimmed models, ordered by being brimmed over, it turns out that in reasonable cases strong uniqueness will hold in $\is^\ast$, though there is no hope of it holding in $\is$).
+This implies a way to obtain extension from existence, provided that the skeleton satisfies strong uniqueness (in case $\K_{\is^\ast}$ consists of limit models, ordered by being limit over, it turns out that in reasonable cases strong uniqueness will hold in $\is^\ast$, though there is no hope of it holding in $\is$).